5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Platform_Power_Management_(SSDT-PPMC)/README.md

 - What it does: Improves Power Management (supposedly)
 - Supported CPU Families:
   - Mobile/NUC: 6th Gen Intel and newer
-  - Dektop: 7th Gen and newer
+  - Dektop: 7th Gen Intel and newer

 ## Instructions